How to Save on Automobile Insurance

 There are several easy ways to save money on automobile insurance.
 Your current insurance carrier may have pointed out some of the discounts that could benefit you, but in the end, it is up to you to be aware of your options and to ask what they have available and what you qualify for.

-Insurance rates are based on several factors, but the number of ways you can decrease your rates is also numerous.
+Insurance rates are based on several factors, but the number of ways to decrease your rates is also numerous.
 The programs are outlined below.
-Be aware that not all insurers offer these discounts or rebates, and some states’ laws prohibit them from being applied.
+Not all insurers offer these discounts or rebates, and some states’ laws prohibit them from being applied.
 Everything is mentioned because of 2 main reasons – knowledge is power, and it doesn’t hurt to ask the insurance provider.

 Occupational Discount

-Insurance companies pay attention to which occupations mean less driving and less risk-taking, which translates into fewer accidents.
+Insurance companies pay attention to which occupations mean less driving and less risk-taking, translating into fewer accidents.
 The qualifying occupations are police officers, firefighters, doctors, dentists, registered nurses, teachers, engineers, and scientists.
 If you’re in one of those professions, you could enjoy savings.

-If you are a current or former member of the armed forces or are a college student taking part in a commissioning program such as ROTC, you might be eligible for certain savings.
-For insurers that cater specifically to the military, additional factors may help lower premiums, such as your rank, whether or not your vehicle is parked in a base garage, and if your automobile is stored during deployment or while otherwise away from home.
+If you are a current or former armed forces member or are a college student taking part in a commissioning program such as ROTC, you might be eligible for certain savings.
+For insurers catering to the military, additional factors may help lower premiums, such as your rank, whether or not your vehicle is parked in a base garage, and if your automobile is stored during deployment or while away from home.

-Additionally, some employee car insurance discounts stem from the business relationships your insurer maintains with other companies.
+Some employee car insurance discounts stem from your insurer’s business relationships with other companies.
 Being an employee of one of these companies could translate into savings for you.

 READ MORE :